rte-i/antares-study-version-rtei/README.md

 of Antares Solver, versions are stored as dotted strings;
 the compact format is now obsolete (backward compatibility is ensured for versions prior to 9.0);

-For instance, the `study.antares` configuration file now uses the "X.Y" format for the study version instead of the " XYZ" format.
+For instance, the `study.antares` configuration file now uses the "X.Y" format for the study version instead of the "XYZ" format.

 ```ini
 [antares]